 The atom is proposed

-A few decades after Empedocles, Democritus, another Greek who lived from 460 BCE to 370 BCE, developed a new theory of matter that attempted to overcome the problems of his predecessor.
+A few decades after Empedocles, Democritus (460 BCE - 370 BCE), who was also Greek, developed a new theory of matter that attempted to overcome the problems of his predecessor.
 Democritus's ideas were based on reasoning rather than science, and drew on the teachings of two Greek philosophers who came before him: Leucippus and Anaxagoras.
 Democritus knew that if you took a stone and cut it in half, each half had the same properties as the original stone.
 He reasoned that if you continued to cut the stone into smaller and smaller pieces, at some point you would reach a piece so tiny that it could no longer be divided.
 Democritus called these infinitesimally small pieces of matter atomos, meaning 'indivisible'.
 He suggested that atomos were eternal and could not be destroyed.
 Democritus theorized that atomos were specific to the material that they made up, meaning that the atomos of stone were unique to stone and different from the atomos of other materials, such as fur.
 This was a remarkable theory that attempted to explain the whole physical world in terms of a small number of ideas.

 Ultimately, though, Aristotle and Plato, two of the best-known philosophers of Ancient Greece, rejected the theories of Democritus.
 Aristotle accepted the theory of Empedocles, adding his own (incorrect) idea that the four core elements could be transformed into one another.
 Because of Aristotle's great influence, Democritus's theory would have to wait almost 2,000 years before being rediscovered.